 While medical technology has allowed rhinoplasty to evolve tremendously in recent years, sometimes even the most talented and precise surgeons simply cannot change parts of the nose to the extent you desire if certain foundational “tools” are lacking – meaning that certain attributes such as ethnicity, thickness of the skin and bone structure can affect whether it’s possible for a surgeon to sculpt the “perfect nose.”

 Talk to your doctor about your personal goals of a rhinoplasty and ask about any potential limitations.
-Remember to balance your desire for an improved cosmetic results with realistic expectations.
+Remember to balance your desire for an improved cosmetic result with realistic expectations.

 A great way for you and your doctor to decide upon the best result for your nose is through the use of computer-imaging software.
 Dr. Bennett uses the most state-of-the-art technology whereby a photo of your current nose can be reshaped using a virtual demonstration.
 After you have both decided upon a cosmetically improved, feasible result, Dr. Bennett will use that image as a guide during surgery.
 Of course, as with everything in life, results may vary.